While the last thing a college student may want to do is work on their summer vacation, there are plenty of benefits of getting a summer job.

-Qualifications: Previous animal or dog-walking experience
+Qualifications: Previous animal or dog-walking experience is preferred

-The summer time is great for babysitters and short-term nannies.
+The summertime is great for babysitters and short-term nannies.
 You can make an awesome side-income in the summer, take the kids out on fun activities, and make decent money by doing a relatively easy job (depending on the kids, of course).
 Care.com and Sittercity are both user-friendly websites that host jobs and caregivers.
 I’ve found Care.com to be more active and user-friendly when it comes to interacting with parents and finding out necessary days of work, qualifications, and location.

 Pay: $10+ an hour depending on location, # of kids, etc.